-If you are planning to send your op-ed to a national publication, send a pitch letter to appropriate editors outlining the proposed topic and author.
-If you have established a relationship with a particular editor, make a call instead of writing.
+If you are planning to send your op-ed to a national publication, send a pitch email to appropriate editors outlining the proposed topic and author.
+If you have established a relationship with a particular editor, make a call instead of sending an email.
 If you are sending your op-ed to a local paper, prepare a draft to send.
-The byline should be by a prominent person in your organization, community, or with a recognized expertise or specialty.
+The byline should feature a prominent person in your organization, or community, or someone with a recognized expertise or specialty.
 It is acceptable for those with communication expertise to work with the individual in the byline to prepare the op-ed.